rhaslund/labguides/vao-2.0/module-06/content.md

 # Lab 6.4: Configure plan components

 1. [] Navigate to the **Plan Components** view.
 2. [] Verify you see VM groups named **Mission Critical – Exchange Servers** and **Mission Critical – Sharepoint Servers** and that they are both enabled.
 Each VM group represents a vSphere tag.
 Tags are by default collected every three hours from your production environment.
-After you enable VM groups for a Veeam Availability Orchestrator site, you can add these groups to failover plans for the site.
 Click the **Default** text link in the **Scopes** pane at the top.
 4. [] Untick the **Default** checkbox in the **Scope** pane.
 5. [] Tick the **SharePoint Administrators** checkbox in the **Scope** pane.
 6. [] Click the **OK** button.